Ahmed-Yosri14/Order-Delivery-Optimization/README.md

 Control rule importance with weights from 0.0 to 1.0:
 - Expert rules: higher weights (0.9-1.0)
 - Experimental rules: lower weights (0.3-0.5)

+### 🔄 Mixed Operators in Rules (NEW)
+Support for complex logical expressions in single rules:
+- `IF Soil Moisture is DRY OR Temperature is HOT AND Rain Forecast is NONE THEN Water Duration is LONG`
+- Operators stored in sequence for proper evaluation

+### 💾 JSON File Storage (NEW)
+Replaced MongoDB with JSON file storage:
+- No database setup required
+- Human-readable rule storage
+- Portable and lightweight
+- Version control friendly

+### ♻️ Soft Delete (NEW)
+Enable/disable rules without permanent deletion:
+- `"enabled": true/false` in JSON
+- Disabled rules are automatically filtered out
+- Easy rule management and testing
 - Adjust influence without changing logic
 - Works with both Mamdani and Sugeno